 Commercial surrogacy is an agreement that involves pre-determined financial compensation for the surrogate, along with full coverage for the associated medical expenses.

-Critics feel that the practice exploits vulnerable women and the system of reproduction while commoditizing human life.
-Advocates argue that it’s unjust for a surrogate to carry a baby for somebody else without receiving compensation.
+Critics of commercial surrogacy feel that the practice exploits vulnerable women and the system of reproduction while commoditizing human life.
+Advocates of this type of surrogacy argue that it’s unjust for a surrogate to carry a baby for somebody else without receiving compensation.
 Proponents further believe that it’s best to permit the practice so regulation can occur and everybody’s rights can be protected.

 While a number of critics accuse and demoralize surrogates using this method, testimonies prove the criticism is unfounded.
 Gestational surrogates assert how selfless they felt when they entered into the commercial surrogacy agreement.
 Moreover, this kind offers the intended parents involvement in the surrogacy process through agreed-upon terms in the contract.